sfraney/recipe-book/content/recipes/banana-bread.md

 - To make banana bread French toast: Cut your several-day-old loaf into 3/4"-thick slices.
 Dip the slices into your favorite French toast batter, and cook in a skillet or on a griddle.
 For added crunch, crush 2 to 3 cups of cornflakes in a wide shallow dish, and dip both sides of your battered banana bread slices into the flakes before cooking.
 - For a reduced-sugar version of this bread, cut the brown sugar in half, to 1/3 cup.
 For an even greater reduction, use just 2 tablespoons brown sugar.
 Each version will retain its moist texture, and taste fine — simply less sweet, more banana-y.

+## Impressions

+This took _way_ longer to bake than the original recipe directed (45 minutes + 25 minutes).
+In the end - spread over two days, where it was in the fridge in between - it probably took a total of 3 hours or so.
+All but the first 45 minutes were with foil over the top.

+Pretty good.
+Pretty dark, and not just on the outside.
+It would make sense if it was dark on the outside with how long it baked, but I'm surprised it's so dark on the inside.
+I wonder if it has anything to do with the long time in the fridge.